fbpx

 Power of Attorney

-Choosing who should act under a power of attorney and what they should be able to do should be a well thought out decision.
-An agent under a power of attorney is a fiduciary role and the agent is required to act in the best interests of the principal.
+Choosing who should serve as your agent under a power of attorney and what powers and abilities they have should be a well-thought-out decision.
+An agent under a power of attorney in New Mexico is a fiduciary role and the agent is required to act in the best interests of the principal.
 This is why it is important to select someone you absolutely trust with this responsibility, whether it be a loved one or a professional fiduciary.
-There are different types of power of attorney to choose from that give you the option to decide if you want financial decisions to be made on your behalf or not.
+There are different types of options to choose from that will allow you to decide if you want financial decisions to be made on your behalf or not.

-Springing Power of Attorney: A springing power of attorney can be set to go into effect only when two medical providers certify that you can’t make your own decisions due to mental or physical incapacitation.
+• Springing Power of Attorney: A springing power of attorney can be set to go into effect only upon your incapacity, which occurs when two medical providers certify that you can’t make your own decisions due to mental or physical incapacitation.

 When You Might Need a Power of Attorney in New Mexico

-Having a power of attorney in place can be helpful in the event you are ever unable to care for yourself or make decisions.
-Although this isn’t the most enjoyable thing to think about, setting up a power of attorney while you are able to make decisions can be one of the best decisions you make for yourself.
-This way you are able to select someone you trust to act in your best interests when you are unable to rather than leaving that decision to a judge in a conservatorship proceeding.
+Having a power of attorney in New Mexico can be helpful in many situations.
+For instance, it can be helpful to nominate your spouse to assist you with paying bills or refinancing a home, so that they can complete paperwork without your physical presence.
+Additionally, powers of attorney are essential in the event you are ever unable to care for yourself or make your own decisions.
+Although it may not be the most enjoyable thing to think about, making the proper arrangements and decisions in advance while you are able to can be one of the best gifts you give yourself and your loved ones.
+Completing a power of attorney in advance gives you the ability to select someone you trust to act in your best interests,rather than leaving that decision to a judge in a conservatorship proceeding.

 New Mexico Estate Planning Attorneys That Are Here to Help

-Setting up a power of attorney is no easy task.
-With multiple options this can be overwhelming.
-Our estate planning attorneys are here to help inform of your options, help you choose the option that is best for you, and guide you through the process.
-We are experienced in all matter of estate planning and can help you draft the appropriate power of attorney form to help you be prepared for the unexpected.
-If you have any questions about drafting a power of attorney form contact us today.
+With multiple options throughout the state, choosing your estate planning attorney can be overwhelming.
+Our estate planning attorneys are here to help inform you of your options, help you choose the option that is best for you, and guide you through the process.
+We are experienced in all matters of estate planning in New Mexico and can help you draft the appropriate documents to help you be prepared for the unexpected.
+If you have any questions about estate planning documents, please contact one of our Albuquerque estate planning attorneys today.

 Free Case Evaluation